 Then on both sides create inverter arrowhead shapes.
 Or create it just on one side, or point the arrowhead out.

-There’s really so many ways you can play around with this banner, below are some variations to get you creativity going.
+There are really so many ways you can play around with this banner; below are some variations to get your creativity going.

 Single fold banner